Forgotten Forty Farm

 Vision for the Farm

 We raise high quality dairy goats, heirloom produce, heritage hogs and cattle on our property in the Lakeshore appelation of SW Michigan.
 We are open to various directions that support our local community.
 We are a diverse farm that is open to expansion into niche markets and value added products.
-We are renovating a building on the property to serve as a farm store and education center, and we focus on creating videos, books and products that benefit the homesteader, hobby farmer and backyard producer.
+We focus on creating videos, books and products that benefit the homesteader, hobby farmer and backyard producer.
 We are expanding into on-farm education and intend to create a space where other local farms can market their wares, due to the prime location and visibility of our property.

 Past/Current Land Usage